WebberLai/SwiftBonjourSocket/README.md

 # SwiftBonjourSocket

-This is a simple Bonjour project , Using Swift 3 and XCode 8.0 Beta
+This is a simple Bonjour project , Using Swift 3 on XCode 8.0 Beta

 You can publish a server and scan a server

-And create input/output stream sockect
+Also create input/output stream sockect between devices

-But can't send output stream to service yet ...
+Than send message to each other .